John J. Cali School of Music

 All prospective students must complete the application to the University before applying to the Cali School.
 Use the appropriate link:

-Apply to the Cali School
+STEP TWO -- Apply to the Cali School

 - Read about your specific audition process below